Wild weather in Whanganui brings a large slip, power cuts and surface flooding - NZ Herald

 The high river level resulted in the riverside road next to Kowhai Park being closed, with the road covered by water early on Monday.

-Also closed was Papaiti Rd near the intersection with Poutama Rd, after a large slip rendered the road impassable.
+Also closed was Kauarapaoa Rd near the intersection with Poutama Rd, after a large slip rendered the road impassable.

 The Chronicle was driven to the site by a contractor on Monday morning, who estimated that the slip would take "at least a few days" to clear.